Trees, Shrubs and Roses

 - Check all young trees, shrubs and roses for signs of drought.

-- If there is dry weather, any plant put in during the past year might struggle for moisture as they may not yet have rooted out into the soil properly.
+- In dry weather, any plant put in during the past year might struggle for moisture as they may not yet have rooted out into the soil properly.
 Young hedges can be affected very quickly and standard trees too.

 - Early summer shrubs, such as weigela, broom and deutzia, that are finished flowering should be pruned now if this is necessary.
 If there is room for them to grow, they should be left to make size.

-- Spray roses for blackspot and leaf spot if the weather is wet for a day or two at a time.
+- Spray roses for blackspot and leaf spot but only if the foliage is wet for a full day or two at a time.